 MUSIC WJEC

 Minimum Entry Grades: GCSE

 B GCSE Music

 Grade 4 ABRSM or equivalent.

+'AS'

 Unit 1: Performance

+12% of A Level

 You will perform a minimum of two pieces lasting 6-8 minutes in total.
 These performances can be solos or ensembles, and are marked by a visiting examiner.

 Unit 2: Composition

+12% of A Level

 You will create two compositions, one of which will be in response to a brief set by the WJEC.

 You will also need to complete a log and provide a score of your work for the examiner.

 Unit 3: Developing Musical Understanding

+16% of A Level

-This unit is assessed through a listening exam based on two areas of study: The Western Classical Tradition and Rock and Pop.
+This unit is assessed through a listening exam based on two areas of study: The Western Classical

+'A2'

 Unit 4: Extended Performance Pupils have two options:

 Option A: 10-12 minute performance.
 22% of qualification (minimum 3 pieces).

 OR

 Option B: 6-8 minute performance.
 14% of qualification (minimum of 2 pieces).

 Unit 5: Composition & Technical Study

 Pupils have two options:

 Option A: 2 compositions lasting a total of between 3 & 6 minutes.
 14% of qualification.

-OR

-Option B: 3 compositions lasting a total of between 5 to 6 minutes.
+OR Option B: 3 compositions lasting a total of between 5 to 6 minutes.
 22% of qualification.
 In both of these options one of the compositions will follow a brief set by WJEC.

-Unit 6: Further Musical Understanding

-This unit is assessed through a listening exam that will assess knowledge gained through exploring two areas of study: The Western Classical Tradition and Music of the Twentieth and Twenty-first Centuries.
+Unit 6: Further Musical Understanding 24% of A Level This unit is assessed through a listening exam that will assess knowledge gained through exploring two areas of study: The Western Classical Tradition and Music of the Twentieth and Twenty-first Centuries.